nikrays/zapret2/docs/manual.en.md

 3. A browser's goal is to open a site as quickly as possible without burdening the user with technical jargon that sounds like Greek to them.
 Therefore, it attempts to reach the site using various protocols to ensure the page opens faster.
 It might jump between IPv4 and IPv6, or between TLS and QUIC.
 That’s already four combinations.
 Each of these requires a separate `blockcheck` test.
 Did a single strategy bypass all of them?
 Did you migrate these strategies to your working config correctly?
 Did you merge them properly?
 4. A particularly important parameter is Kyber.
 This post-quantum cryptography turns a single-packet TLS/QUIC request into a 2 or 3-packet one.
 This is a significant factor in DPI circumvention.
 Modern browsers usually use Kyber.
 For `curl`, it depends on the version and the age of the crypto library it is linked with.
 OpenSSL 3.5.0 supports Kyber; older versions do not.
 LibreSSL or mbedTLS do not support Kyber yet.
 But they will tomorrow, because that is where the trend is heading.
 5. Censors will use any dirty trick available.
 Sometimes they even target the client's fingerprint.
 What is that?
 Primarily, it is the presence and order of TLS extensions characteristic of a specific browser or `curl`.
 If they cannot ban the IP addresses but need to eliminate a new VPN client, they analyze its handshake, find unique features, and block based on them.
 If something else breaks in the process, they simply don't care.
 6. ECH (Encrypted Client Hello) is a technology for encrypted SNI transmission designed to prevent censors from seeing which resource is being accessed.
 It is an excellent technology, but unfortunately, it arrived too late.
 It missed the window to become an undisputed de facto standard.
-Consequently, they may block based on the presence of ECH itself or by the decoy SNI—for Cloudflare, this is "cloudflare-ech.com". `curl` might hit a site without ECH while the browser uses it—hence the discrepancy.
+Consequently, they may block based on the presence of ECH itself or by the decoy SNI-for Cloudflare, this is "cloudflare-ech.com". `curl` might hit a site without ECH while the browser uses it-hence the discrepancy.
 7. TLS protocol version.
 By default, `blockcheck2` tests TLS 1.2 as the most difficult case to bypass.
 A browser will most likely use TLS 1.3.
 There have been cases where censors intentionally blocked the TLS 1.3 protocol because it is used and required by the popular VLESS-REALITY bypass method.
 The level of disregard for collateral damage is now so high that breaking numerous legitimate resources no longer stops them.

 8. The famous "16 KB" block.
 How do you test for a 16 KB block?
 Hit a URI with `curl` where the site returns a sufficiently long page.
 If the download hangs in the middle, that's it.
-By default, `blockcheck2` uses `HEAD` requests for HTTPS to avoid taxing the server and to save traffic—since nothing is visible under HTTPS anyway.
+By default, `blockcheck2` uses `HEAD` requests for HTTPS to avoid taxing the server and to save traffic-since nothing is visible under HTTPS anyway.
 This can be changed via [CURL_HTTPS_GET=1](#shell-variables).
 However, doing so will likely result in a stream of "UNAVAILABLE" errors.
 The standard option provides strategies that work when bypassing the 16 KB block, making it more informative.
 Why do they do this?
-The goal is to force everyone into Russian jurisdiction, and to achieve this, they are squeezing major hosting providers—Cloudflare, Hetzner, Akamai, AWS, and others.
+The goal is to force everyone into Russian jurisdiction, and to achieve this, they are squeezing major hosting providers : Cloudflare, Hetzner, Akamai, AWS, and others.
 CDNs are often used for hidden proxy or VPN tunneling.
 They have to leave a few critical sites accessible.
-For example, hp.com—where else are you going to download LaserJet drivers?
+For example, hp.com-where else are you going to download LaserJet drivers?
 And HP is hosted on one of these providers.
 This creates a whitelist.
 Consequently, you need a payload that satisfies this whitelist.
 The trouble is that `blockcheck`, much like `zapret` itself, is merely a tool.
 It does not include ready-made recipes.
 You need to find what works to bypass specific hosts yourself.
 This is the situation today; tomorrow it will be something else.
 The author will not chase every change or constantly update `blockcheck` to give you ready-to-use copy-paste recipes.
 You need to analyze the situation and find a solution yourself.
 Currently, "16 KB" style whitelists are bypassed either by using a whitelisted SNI or some other whitelisted protocol type that isn't TLS.
 Tomorrow it will be something else.
 The [standard checker](#standard-test) accepts a whole list of variables for scan customization.
 There is an option to [insert something before and something after](#shell-variables) the strategy.
 Finally, `blockcheck` isn't the only option; sometimes it's more convenient to check things manually.
-9. Following up on the previous point—the practice of implementing specific rules on certain IP ranges has become widespread.
+9. Following up on the previous point-the practice of implementing specific rules on certain IP ranges has become widespread.
 Therefore, you might find a strategy that works for most resources but fails on others.
 10. There are reports of DPI behavior in the "punish the troublemaker" style.
 The DPI detects attempts to fool it and temporarily blocks access by IP.
 It might work once or twice, and then no connections go through.
 If the IP is dynamic, reconnecting to the ISP helps, but only until the next attempt.
 Another variation involves sending a UDP packet to a trigger IP (for example, via a torrent client) followed by a block of certain IP ranges.
 The author has not encountered such blocks personally, but dynamic blocking is the path China has already taken.
 It can be expected in Russia as well.
 11. Strategy instability.
 Load balancing at the ISP level is a frequent occurrence.
 Traffic may pass through one DPI instance one moment and another the next, causing a strategy to work only intermittently.
 By default, `blockcheck2` only tests a single attempt.
 If there are doubts about stability, you should increase the number of attempts to at least 5.
 You can use [PARALLEL=1](#shell-variables), but this may trigger the resource's own protection against aggressive hammering.
 The main goal of those implementing the blocks is to eliminate mass circumvention.